-- An estimated \$1.2 billion dollars' worth of school lunch food is wasted nationally every year.18 - The availability of junk food, known as "competitive foods," contributes to food waste in school cafeterias.
-Students pass over healthier lunch options in favor of chips and candy found in vending machines.19 - There are a variety of ways to encourage students to select and eat the healthiest foods in the school lunchroom.
-For example, offering sliced fruit can increase student consumption by over 70%.20 - Students that experience growing fruits and vegetables in a garden are more likely to eat fruits and vegetables.21 - Similar to grocery store samples, doing "taste tests" for fruits, vegetables and other healthy foods can be offered before they are served in the cafeteria.
-By familiarizing students with new foods, taste tests can help ensure that an item is marketable before it's offered on the menu.22
+- School food waste cost billions.
+An estimated \$1.2 billion dollars' worth of school lunch food is wasted nationally every year.19 - The availability of junk food, known as "competitive foods," contributes to food waste in school cafeterias.
+Students pass over healthier lunch options in favor of chips and candy found in vending machines.20 - Making more appetizing food names and placing nutritious food in convenient positions in the cafeteria can increase the fruit and vegetable consumption by 70%.21 - Students that experience growing fruits and vegetables in a garden are more likely to eat fruits and vegetables.22 Similar to grocery store samples, doing "taste tests" for fruits, vegetables, and other healthy foods before they are served in the cafeteria increases consumption of that food.23